 The join and leave rates are expressed as joins or failures per 24 hours.
-As an example, if the global join rate estimate a peer has calculated is 0.123 peers/s, it would include in the join\rate field the value 10627 (24\60\60\0.123 = 10627.2).
+As an example, if the global join rate estimate a peer has calculated is 0.123 peers/s, it would include in the join rate field the ceiling of the value 10627.2 (2460600.123 = 10627.2), that is, the value 10628.

-The 'type' field of the MessageExtension structure MUST be set to contain the value 'self\tuning\data'.
+The 'type' field of the MessageExtension structure MUST be set to contain the value 'self tuning data'.
 The 'critical' field of the structure MUST be set to False.

 A peer MUST store all estimates it receives in Probe requests and answers during a stabilization interval.
-When the stabilization timer fires, the peer MUST calculate the estimates to be used during the next stabilization interval by taking the 75th percentile of a data set containing its own estimate and the received estimates.
+When the stabilization timer fires, the peer MUST calculate the estimates to be used during the next stabilization interval by taking the 75th percentile (i.e., third quartile) of a data set containing its own estimate and the received estimates.